-Spina bifida is a neural tube defect that leads to congenital defect in the posterior bony wall of the spinal canal [vertebral arch] involving the laminae and spinal cord malformation that occurs in varying degrees of severity and range of presentation from incidental finding on x-ray to still birth.
+Spina bifida is a neural tube defect that leads to a congenital defect in the posterior bony wall of the spinal canal [vertebral arch] involving the laminae and spinal cord malformation that occurs in varying degrees of severity and range of presentation from an incidental finding on x-ray to stillbirth.

 The average worldwide incidence of spina bifida is 1 case per 1000 births, but marked geographic variations occur.

-The term bifida is derived from from the Latin bifidus which means “in 2 parts.”
+The term bifida is derived from the Latin bifidus which means “in 2 parts.”

 Development of the spinal cord

-During the 2nd week of intrauterine life a dorsal groove appears on the surface of the embryo, which is known as the neural groove.
-The margins of the neural groove unite into a tube known as neural tube and the lumen, within it, is called the neural canal.
+During the 2nd week of intrauterine life, a dorsal groove appears on the surface of the embryo, which is known as the neural groove.
+The margins of the neural groove unite into a tube known as the neural tube and the lumen, within it, is called the neural canal.

 The neural tube becomes separated from the surface by an ingrowth of the mesoderm.

-From each of the bodies there extend two projections which grow round the neural tube to form the vertebral arch or neural arch.
+From each of the bodies, there extend two projections which grow around the neural tube to form the vertebral arch or neural arch.

 Failure of fusion of these arches gives rise to spina bifida.